Leveraging Multi-lingual Positive Instances in Contrastive Learning to Improve Sentence Embedding: Experiments

 \subsection{Training Details}

-The similarity metric we used in our experiments is cosine similarity.
-The temperature parameter $\tau$ is set to 0.05. \emph{Norm} in the Equation~\ref{norm} refers specifically to the min-max normalization which is used to scale the similarity scores within a range of $[-1/\tau, 1/\tau]$.

-The training of all our models is conducted on the NVIDIA A100 80G.
-We continuously train models on different backbones.
-For strong backbones such as LaBSE and mSimCSE, we continually train them with our proposed framework.
-We choose a batch size of 128, the maximum length is set to 64, and the learning rate is 1e-5.
+We continuously train various backbone models including LM base models and sentence embedding base models.
+The training of all our models is conducted on one NVIDIA A100 80G.
+The batch size is set to 128, the maximum sequence length is set to 64, and the learning rate is 1e-5.
+Particularly for LM base model mBERT and XLM-RoBERTa, the conventional contrastive loss in Equation~\ref{eq:single} is initially used for warm-up, during which the learning rate is set to 2e-5 for 2000 steps.

-For mBERT and XLM-RoBERTa, we initially train them using the conventional contrast loss shown in Equation~\ref{eq:single} as a warm-up.
-During this warm-up phase, we set the learning rate to 2e-5 and keep the other training details unchanged for 2000 steps.
-After warm-up, the learning rate is switched to 1e-5 and multiple positive loss in Equation~\ref{eq:multi} is performed.
-It is important to note that we do not modify the dataset for the warm-up phase.
-Instead, we allow the model to access only a single positive for each anchor sentence.
-Under our specified training details, BERT-base size models require approximately 30g of memory during training, while BERT-large size models require about 60g of memory.

-We save checkpoints using different development sets to find the best performance for each task.
-Thus, models in different evaluation tasks are different checkpoints trained on the same dataset following the same training details.
+The temperature parameter $\tau$ is set to 0.05.
+We use \texttt{[cls]} token as sentence embedding.
+Cosine similarity is used as the similarity metric, which allows us to compute the similarity distribution by contrasting anchor sentence with multiple positives and negatives.
+Accounting for the margin among multiple positives and negative examples, we specifically use min-max scaling to rescale the similarity scores within a range of $[-1/\tau, 1/\tau]$.
+Under our specified training details, BERT-base size models require approximately 30G of memory, while BERT-large size models require about 60G of memory.

-For STS22 and STS17, we use one of the datasets as the development set for another.
+We evaluate the models on development sets every 125 steps to find the best checkpoints.
+Specifically, STS22 and STS17 are used as the development set for each other.
 We also use Tatoeba and BUCC as each other's development sets for bi-text mining tasks.
-For classification tasks, we directly use the validation set provided in the MTOP domain classification dataset as our development set in order to prevent data leakage.
+For classification tasks, we directly use the validation set provided by MTOP domain classification as development set.
+All of our results are obtained from an average of five random seeds.